MicrosoftDocs/quantum-docs/articles/hybrid-computing-interactive.md

 # Interactive quantum computing: sessions

+This article explains the architecture of interactive quantum computing, also known as sessions, and how to create a new session.

-In this model, the client compute resource may be moved to the cloud, resulting in lower-latency and the ability to repeat execution of the quantum circuit with different parameters.
+In this model of hybrid quantum computing, the client compute resource may be moved to the cloud, resulting in lower-latency and the ability to repeat execution of the quantum circuit with different parameters.
 Jobs can be grouped logically into one session, and the jobs in that session can be prioritized over non-session jobs.
-Although the qubit states do not persist between jobs, a session allows for shorter queue times for jobs and longer running problems.
+Although the qubit states don't persist between jobs, a session allows for shorter queue times for jobs and longer running problems.

 ![Interactive quantum computing](~/media/hybrid/interactive.png)